Amos47/2400/Chapter_1.md

 #### Synopsis

-Data is not information, and neither is informatio, data.
+Data is not information, and neither is information, data.
 Data represents, at best, *potential* information, if it is measured with care.
 Data scientists and Information Designers pay close attention to how data are measured in order that maximal value can be extracted from business analytics efforts.

-We now more on to a discussion of what information is. this is where it gets good.
+We now more on to a discussion of what information is.
+This is where it gets good.

 ### Information